 What is Occupational Therapy?

-Occupational therapists (OT) provide rehabilitative services to individuals with mental, physical, or developmental impairments.
+Occupational therapy (OT) provides rehabilitative services to individuals with mental, physical, or developmental impairments.
 Whether someone has trouble performing day-to-day activities due to an illness, injury, or disability, occupational therapy is about teaching people how to work within their limitations so they can live as independently as possible.

-The rehabilitation process starts with the occupational therapist assessing the client and creating a highly individualized treatment plan.
-The occupational therapy assistant puts the plan into action and informs the occupational therapist of the client’s progress.
-Essentially, OTs and OTAs work together to help their clients do the things they want and need to do on a daily basis.
+The rehabilitation process starts with a registered occupational therapist (OTR) assessing the client and creating a highly individualized treatment plan.
+He or she then provides the plan to a certified occupational therapy assistant (COTA) who puts the plan into action and informs the occupational therapist of the client’s progress.
+Essentially, OTRs and COTAs work together to help their clients do the things they want and need to do on a daily basis.

 What is an Occupational Therapy Assistant?